hjboehle/-node-red-contrib-rules-io/README.md

         "area": "<extended information where the rules have an inpact, for example kitchen or car port>" },

-All metadata have nor impact of the functionality.
-All metadata helps you to differences between your rules for your other rules.
+All metadata have no impact on the functionality.
+All metadata helps you to differentiate between your rules.
 Only the rule name is a parameter in the node log.

 #### Config

-The value of the config key is an object contains two lists with input objects and output objects.
+The value of the config key is an object containing two lists with input objects and output objects.
 The config key shows the basic structure of the rules.
-Every rule must build by this structure.
+Every rule must be build according to this structure.

     "config": {
         "input": [
             {
-                "topic": "<unique string that describes the input>", "initialValue": "<value by start or restart of Node-RED or by a deployment>" },
+                "topic": "<unique string that describes the input>", "payload": "<value by start or restart of Node-RED or by a deployment>" },

             ...

             {
-                "topic": "<unique string that describes the input>", "initialValue": "<value by start or restart of Node-RED or by a deployment>" }
+                "topic": "<unique string that describes the input>", "payload": "<value by start or restart of Node-RED or by a deployment>" }
         ],
         "output": [
             {
-                "topic": "<unique string that describes the output>", "initialValue": "<value by start or restart of Node-RED or by a deployment>" },
+                "topic": "<unique string that describes the output>", "payload": "<value by start or restart of Node-RED or by a deployment>" },

             ...

             {
-                "topic": "<unique string that describes the output>", "initialValue": "<value by start or restart of Node-RED or by a deployment>" }
+                "topic": "<unique string that describes the output>", "payload": "<value by start or restart of Node-RED or by a deployment>" }
         ]
     },

 #### Rules

-The value of the rules key is a list contains rule objects in the same structure as the config key.
+The value of the rules key is a list containing rule objects in the same structure as the config key.

     "rules": [
         {